magomimmo/modern-cljs/doc/tutorial-13.md

 called also via ajax from the client code.

 As we said, most valip predicates are portable between CLJ and CLJS.
-But non all of them.
+But not all of them.
 Just to make an example, the `valip.java.predicates` includes a `valid-email-domain?` which verify the existence of the domain of an email address passed by the user.
 Because it's implemented in terms of java native code, `valid-email-domain?` is not available on